University of Santo Tomas Santa Rosa

-University of Santo Tomas Santa Rosa is an upcoming university in Santa Rosa, Laguna, Philippines.
+University of Santo Tomas Santa Rosa, also known as UST Manila Annex (UST MAx) is an upcoming university in Santa Rosa, Laguna, Philippines.
 It is one of the five campuses in the University of Santo Tomas System.
 The new campus is envisioned to intensify the research activities of UST Manila by becoming a technological and innovative hub in Laguna.

 History

-The campus was inaugurated on April 19, 2006, which was led by then UST Manila rector Tamerlane Lana and attended by board member and tycoon Lucio Tan.
+The campus was inaugurated on April 19, 2006, which was led by then UST Manila rector Tamerlane Lana and attended by tycoon Lucio Tan.

 The construction of the campus was delayed for several years by changes in the administration, the Quadricentennial Celebration from 2009 to 2012, and the prioritization of the projects in UST Manila.
 A second groundbreaking ceremony was held on September 10, 2017, and led by then university rector Herminio Dagohoy.

 Campus

 The campus is located on a 40 ha lot in Sta.
 Elena City, a Vista Land development, within the jurisdiction of Barangay Don Jose, Santa Rosa, Laguna.

 The UST Dr. Tony Tan Caktiong Innovation Center (UST-TTCIC) is the first completed building outside the UST Manila campus.
 It is named after Tony Tan Caktiong, an alumnus of UST Manila and founder of Jollibee Foods Corporation.
 The design of the three-story structure was headed by Casas+ Architects' Carmelo Casas, a UST Manila alumnus.
 The groundbreaking ceremony for the building took place in December 2020, and the formal inauguration aligned with UST's 412th anniversary on April 28, 2023.
 The center will annex the Department of Science and Technology-TomasINNO Center, a technology business incubator based in the Manila campus.